discordjs/guide/guide/additional-info/async-await.md

 });
 ```

-That would mostly be the same code with async/await, but how do we catch Promise rejections now since we won't use `.catch()` anymore?
+It's mostly be the same code, but how would you catch Promise rejections now since `.catch()` won't be anymore?
 That is also a useful feature with async/await; the error will be thrown if you await it so that you can wrap the awaited Promises inside a try/catch, and you're good to go.

 ```js {1,3-9}
 client.on('message', async message => {